dwave-examples/resource-distribution/README.md

 number between total excess and total shortage in a group of hospitals.
 Cost is the sum of all costs associated with transferring resources from one hospital to another: In this demonstration, only distance is considered as a cost.

+#### Variables

+- **Partition Size**: The size of the groups to divide the hospitals into.
+If there are 12 hospitals and the partition size is 4, the hospitals will be divided into 3 groups of 4.
+- **Number of Neighbors**: Finding all possible groups of size `partition_size` is very time consuming, instead we will only consider the possible groups within the `num_neighbors` closest neighbors.
+If `num_neighbors` is 8, the 9th farthest away hospital from *Hospital X* will not be permitted in groups containing *Hospital X*.
+- **Distance Objective Fraction**: The balance between optimizing for maximum transfer or minimum distance traveled cost.
+If the distance objective fraction is low the transfer is high.
+If the DOF is high the transfer is low and the distance traveled/cost is low.

 ![home-img](static/partition_with_distance.png)